-Stig also makes possible the recording of air-flow profiles so that they can be reproduced on a breathing simulator (such as FIA's equipment F-SIG 6300) for studying nebulizers.
-Versatile, user-friendly, best-in-class - that is the Stig from AB FIA.
+STIG full version also makes possible the recording of airflow profiles so that they can be reproduced on a breathing simulator (such as FIA's equipment F-SIG 6300) for studying nebulizers.

+Versatile, user-friendly, best-in-class - that is the STIG from AB FIA.